timescale/docs.timescale.com-content/api.md

 the interval so that these chunk(s) comprise no more than 25% of main memory.

->ttt Make sure that you are planning for recent chunks from _all_ active hypertables to fit into 25% of main memory, rather than 25% per hypertable.
+>:TIP: Make sure that you are planning for recent chunks from _all_ active hypertables to fit into 25% of main memory, rather than 25% per hypertable.

 To determine this, you roughly need to understand your data rate.
 If you are writing roughly 2GB of data per day and have 64GB of memory,